-The bill amends the Natural Resources and Environmental Protection Act (1994 PA 451) to enhance hazardous waste management in Michigan by introducing new definitions and updating existing ones.
-It defines terms such as "Captive hazardous waste disposal well" and "Multisource commercial hazardous waste treatment, storage, or disposal facility," while expanding the definition of "Contaminant" to include specific hazardous wastes.
-The bill also modifies existing definitions, such as changing "assure" to "ensure" regarding municipal solid waste incinerators, and refines definitions related to storage facilities and radioactive materials.
-These changes aim to improve clarity and compliance in hazardous waste management practices.
+The bill amends the Natural Resources and Environmental Protection Act to enhance hazardous waste management in Michigan by introducing new definitions and updating existing ones.
+Key definitions include "Captive hazardous waste disposal well," "Captive hazardous waste treatment, storage, or disposal facility," and "Multisource commercial hazardous waste treatment, storage, or disposal facility."
+The bill expands the definition of "Contaminant" to include specific hazardous wastes and introduces "Newly regulated waste," which refers to hazardous waste identified after the bill's enactment.
+Additionally, it modifies existing definitions, such as changing "assure" to "ensure" regarding municipal solid waste incinerators, and refines definitions related to storage facilities and radioactive materials.

 Statutes affected: House Introduced Bill: 324.11102